legendddhgf/Text2RPG/README.md

 Description:
 - `d` provides an optionally multi-line description of an object.
     - it describes the object given by the last `E`,`Q`, `c`, `i`, `n`, `p`, `r`

+Conditions:
+- `a` defines an action to be performed upon entering the room specified by the last `r`, or upon taking the transition given by the last `o` if it appears before the `t` of that transition
+    - This action is defined by modifying the quantity the player has of the given item, specifically incrementing/decrementing/setting the player's quantity by the given value
+    - defines an action to be performed upon receiving the quest specific given by the last `Q`
+- `e` defines an entry condition that must be satisfied in order to enter the room given by the last `r`, or take the transition given by the last `o` if it appears before the `t` of that transition
+    - also defines condition that must be satisfied in order to compelte the quest `Q`
+    - Multiple `e` tags defined for the same entity are logically `&&`'ed (must all be met)
+    - This condition bypasses the initial condition set inside `r`, resolving to `TRUE` if the player has equal the given name of the `r`
+    - This condition is defined by the quantity of the given item the player has, resolving to `TRUE` if the player has less than/less than or equal/greater than/greater than or equal/exactly equal the given value of the item with the operator >/>=/</<=/=
+    - also defined the quantity of monsters the player has killed, resolving to  `TRUE` if the player has the given value of monsters with the operator >=/=
+    - If an entry condition is given with an item argument but no operator and  value, the comparison defaults to `> $ITEM_MIN` (checks if the player has  any amount of the item greater than the minimum amount).
+    - If an entry condition is not satisfied, the initial condition set inside `r` applies.
+- `q` defines quantity conditions for the item given by the last `i`
+    - also for the item by the last `A`
+    - These conditions set the maximum/minimum/initial value on the player's inventory for this item with the operator +/-/=, overwriting the default values of 1/0/0

 TODO:
 Merge Monsters with NPC